Major League Quadball: Current league structure

 The East Division includes all MLQ teams in the geographic Northeast and Mid-Atlantic regions, plus Ottawa.
-The five teams in the East Division are Boston Forge, Charlotte Aviators, the New York Titans, the Washington Admirals, and the Ottawa Black Bears.
+The five teams in the East Division are the Boston Forge, Charlotte Aviators, New York Titans, Washington Admirals, and Ottawa Black Bears.

-The South Division includes all teams in the geographic South Central region of the United States, plus Kansas City.
-The five teams in the South Division are the Austin Outlaws, the San Antonio Soldados, the League City Legends, New Orleans Curse, and Kansas City Stampede.
+The South Division includes all MLQ teams in the geographic South Central region of the United States, plus Kansas City.
+The five teams in the South Division are the Austin Outlaws, San Antonio Soldados, League City Legends, New Orleans Curse, and Kansas City Stampede.